-Credit card payment data is typically stolen through merchant compromise.
-For example, suppose a merchant’s terminal cannot read EMV (Europay, Mastercard®, Visa®) chip cards.
-This leads to a greater risk of compromise because data transmitted by swiping a card is much easier for a bad actor to access, explains David Mussio, Commercial Credit Card Product Group Manager at Huntington.
+Credit card data is often stolen through merchant compromise.
+For example, if a merchant’s terminal cannot read EMV chip cards, data transmitted by swiping a card is much easier for a bad actor to access, according to David Mussio, Commercial Credit Card Product Group Manager at Huntington.

-Bad actors can also steal data by exploiting human vulnerabilities through phishing attempts or business email compromise (BEC).
+Bad actors can also steal data from a merchant by exploiting human vulnerabilities through phishing attempts or business email compromise (BEC).
 An employee clicking a fraudulent link or opening an attachment in an email could download malware onto a company’s network, allowing an intruder to steal cardholder data.

 “Smaller merchants often don’t have the bandwidth to recover financially from a data breach," says Stephanie Spencer, Treasury Management Product Manager at Huntington.
 “An event like this can be so damaging to a business that some merchants cannot recover.”

-And even if a business can recover financially, the resulting damage to its brand’s reputation and operations can be devastating.
-Below are three ways to help prevent commercial card fraud.
+And even if a business is able to recover financially, the resulting damage to their brand’s reputation and operations can be devastating.

 Huntington Merchant Services, for example, works with Fiserv to help keep merchants safe from fraud with products such as contactless payments, tokenization, and fraud scoring tools.

-“And that can help keep companies off the front page of the news,” she says.
+“And that can help keep our clients off the front page of the news,” she says.

-Businesses accepting credit card payments are responsible for keeping cardholder data safe.
-One method of safeguarding cardholder information is to ensure your merchant services provider follows the guidance of the Payment Card Industry (PCI) Data Security Standard and validates their compliance.
+When a business decides to accept credit card payments, they are responsible for keeping cardholder data safe.
+One method to better safeguard cardholder information is to follow the guidance of the Payment Card Industry (PCI) Data Security Standard and validate the merchant’s compliance.
 This includes a security questionnaire and a scan of the merchant’s network.
 Quarterly network scans can help identify system vulnerabilities.
-When a vulnerability is discovered, it can be resolved before a bad actor is able to exploit it.
+Once a vulnerability is found, it can then be resolved before a bad actor is able to exploit it.

 Stay one step ahead of credit card fraud